taxevaiden/taxevaiden-website/src/pages/posts/macbook.md

 one short answer: <br>
 it's really nice

 Now now you may be yelling at me saying "Why couldn't you just get an Apple Silicon laptop???
-Better cooling, performance, screen, basically everything??" and that is because i do not need them
+Better cooling, performance, screen, basically everything??" and that is because i don't really need one if i already have this

 macs nowadays aren't as easy to repair, and this macbook does me just fine if i want to just do basic stuff like talk on discord. now, yes, it's obviously not as fast, and not as clear (since this model isn't the retina model), but i can forgive its flaws

 it boots up just fine. it loads google just fine. it loads messages just fine. basically everything loads just fine, maybe like a few hundred miliseconds or a few seconds slower, but i don't really mind.

 i'm uh planning on using this as my personal laptop for a few years until i get sick of it and maybe get a newer laptop

+(for some reason this is so much better than my other HP laptop????)

 ## some things i do like